 - Copy the Admin folder from the extracted OCT location to the installation directory of your Office deployment folder.

-- If your installation DVD contains both the 32-bit and the 64-bit version of Office 2010, you’ll have to copy it to the x86 or x64 folder, respectively.
+- If your installation DVD contains both the 32-bit and the 64-bit version of Office 2010 or Office 2013, you’ll have to copy it to the x86 or x64 folder, respectively.

 - Start setup.exe from the deployment location with the /admin switch;

 The OCT works for any Office Suite.
 Be aware of the fact though that the Home and Student version doesn’t contain Outlook.

 Once you’ve configured all the settings that you want, use File-> Save As… to save the msp-file to the Updates folder of your Office deployment folder.
 When Office is being installed, it will automatically apply the msp-file and configure the settings for the user.